|

 Jakarta and Yogyakarta Train Stations

-The stations of Jakarta that have trains going towards Yogyakarta are Gambir and Pasar Senen.
-Gambir is the more central one, being right next to MONAS, the National Monument.
-Pasar Senen is close though, only 30 minutes on foot away.
+The Jakarta stations with trains going towards Yogyakarta are Gambir and Pasar Senen.
+Gambir is the more central one – right next to MONAS, the National Monument.

 Inside Gambir Station, Jakarta